2025 Solar Incentives Guide for Quartz Hill, CA - Tax Credits & Rebates

 EcoWatch's Quartz Hill, CA Solar Incentives FAQs

 If your solar system was installed after January 1, 2022, you may qualify for the recently increased 30% tax credit under the Inflation Reduction Act.
 If you installed your system between 2006 and 2021, you may qualify for a tax credit between 26% and 30%, depending on the exact installation date.
-Reaching out to the company that installed your system, or any local Quartz Hill solar installer, can help you learn more about what incentives you might want to apply for.
+Speaking with the company that installed your system, or any local Quartz Hill solar installer, can help you learn more about what incentives you might want to apply for.

-How much will a solar system save me on my electric bill in Quartz Hill annually?
+How much will a solar system save me annually on my electric bill in Quartz Hill?

 How long until the federal solar tax credit ends?